crutcher/crutcher.github.io-source/source/Tapestry/index.md

  > (the other dimensions must be the same shape, the datatype must match) which
  > are important to `concat`, but not important to the current discussion.

-A "Selection Expression" doesn't change data, it provides a recipe for defining views of subsets of data which have already been defined under a new geometric view.
+A "Selector Expression" doesn't change data, it provides a recipe for defining views of subsets of data which have already been defined under a new geometric view.
-We'll call the result of a *Selection Expression* a *Tensor View*, as it is a view of existing data, seen through a selection lens.
+We'll call the result of a *Selector Expression* a *Tensor View*, as it is a view of existing data, seen through a selection lens.

 Returning to the example, and considering a large logical tensor `X`, we could define